Bill Veeck rumors, news

 -

 • Today in White Sox History: March 15On this day 54 years ago, the White Sox made a small, but sneaky-good swap with the Angels for Steve Kealey.
-Relief help arrives, at less than zero cost 1903 Possibly the weirdest roster snafus in a single season continue, as Harry Gleason (brother of future White Sox manager Kid Gleason) is signed by Chicago — but chooses to report to his former team, the Boston Red Sox (née Americans), i...2025See more White Sox scores
+Relief help arrives, at less than zero cost 1903 Possibly the weirdest roster snafus in a single season continue, as Harry Gleason (brother of future White Sox manager Kid Gleason) is signed by Chicago — but chooses to report to his former team, the Boston Red Sox (née Americans), i...2025See more articles White Sox

 -